gopi-suvanam/scribbler-website/learn/javascript-tutorial-beginners/bonus.md

 ---
-title: Bonus Lesson: Putting it All Together
+title: Bonus Lesson - Putting it All Together
 layout: default
 description: The is a bonus lesson on JavaScript tutorial.
 It helps you build a small web-application from scratch.
 ---